pantaluna/pantaluna.github.io/README.md

 ## UART Chip: Silicon Labs CP2104
 [OK.
 This is a high-quality USB UART chip.]

+## Install Driver "Silicon Labs CP210x_Windows_Drivers v6.7.5 [Sep2017]"
 https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers

-## Install Driver "Silicon Labs CP210x_Windows_Drivers v6.7.5 [Sep2017]"
-- @important The standard Windows Update driver version DOES NOT WORK.
+- The standard Windows Update driver version DOES NOT WORK.
-- @important The latest Silicon Labs CP210x_Universal_Windows_Driver v10.1.1 [Nov2017] also DOES NOT WORK.
+- The latest "Silicon Labs CP210x_Universal_Windows_Driver v10.1.1 [Nov2017]" DOES NOT WORK.
-- @important RESTART the computer after installing the driver
+- RESTART the computer after installing the driver.

-## MS Windows Port COMx: Device Manager: set baud speed = 115200
+## MS Windows: Device Manager -> Port COMx: set baud speed = 115200

 ## Config Instructions:
 - The baud speed used on the UART board must be the same as the baudspeed configuration of the ESP32 MCU (typically 115200).